rjseymour66/documentation/content/en/docs/Golang/servers.md

    ```bash
    mkdir -p cmd/server/server.go
    ```
-1. In the `main` method, define the `address` that the server listens on, and a `timeout` duration.
+1. In the `main` method, define the `address` that the server listens on in `host:port` format.
+If you provide only the `port`, then the server listens on all available network interfaces.
+This means that `host` is important only if your machine has multiple network interfaces.

+   Additionally, define a `timeout` duration.
 The `timeout` makes the server return after `timeout` seconds if the response is not complete:
    ```go
    const (
        addr    = "localhost:8080"
 	   timeout = 10 * time.Second
    )
    ```
+   > In some circumstances, you will see `:http` or `:http-alt` in place of a port number.
+This means the server looks up the port number in the `etc/services` file.
-1. Create a new multiplexer server:
+2. Create a new multiplexer server:
    ```go
    server := server.NewServer()
    ```
-1. Create the server.
+3. Create the server.
 Assign the `address` and `timeout` variables.
 For `Handler`, use `TimeoutHandler` so you can assign the timeout value:
    ```go
    server := &http.Server{
 	   Addr:        addr,